-- The sparse vegetation on clay " soils, all rocky areas, and all Sand Fynbos areas were assessed as having a medium to high sensitivity, and should ideally not be disturbed.
-Ideally no infrastructure of any sort should be constructed in these areas. - The three small non-perennial " pans that may hold water after rainfall.
-By definition, a pans is considered a wetland and may be potentially sensitive in terms of vegetation and the provision of habitats to terrestrial fauna and These pans and birds. an associated buffer zones (of approximately 100 m) should be excluded from the development footprint. - " Unvegetated and largely unvegetated aeolian dunes represent a high erosion risk and should be avoided for the siting of infrastructure wherever possible. - The southern corner of the proposed site should not be considered for the placement or development of infrastructure that poses a contamination risk to the groundwater resource unless site-specific groundwater studies indicate otherwise.
+- " The sparse vegetation on clay soils, all rocky areas, and all Sand Fynbos areas were assessed as having a medium to high sensitivity, and should ideally have limited disturbance through the construction of infrastructure in these areas. - pans that may hold water after rainfall.
+By definition, a pans is considered a wetland and may be potentially sensitive in terms of vegetation and the provision of habitats to terrestrial fauna and birds.
+These pans and an associated buffer zones (of approximately 100 m) should be excluded from the development footprint. - " Unvegetated and largely unvegetated aeolian dunes represent a high erosion risk and should be avoided for the siting of infrastructure wherever possible. - The southern corner of the proposed site should not be considered for the placement or development of infrastructure that poses a contamination risk to the groundwater resource unless site-specific groundwater studies indicate otherwise.